libp2p/js-libp2p/doc/GETTING_STARTED.md

 ### Custom setup

-After having your libp2p node running, it is time to configure all its features according to your project needs.
+Once your libp2p node is running, it is time to get it connected to the public network.
+We can do this via peer discovery.

 #### Peer Discovery

-In a P2P context, peer discovery is critical to a functioning system.
-It is not pratical to connect to all the peers we know manually, nor to get to know most of the peers' addresses in advance.
+Peer discovery is an important part of creating a well connected libp2p node.
+A static list of peers will often be used to join the network, but it's useful to couple other discovery mechanisms to ensure you're able to discover other peers that are important to your application.

 Looking at the [available peer discovery](./CONFIGURATION.md#peer-discovery) protocols, there are several options to be considered:
 - If you already know the addresses of some other network peers, you should consider using `libp2p-bootstrap` as this is the easiest way of getting your peer into the network.
-- If it is likely that you will have other peers on your network, `libp2p-mdns` is a must.
+- If it is likely that you will have other peers on your local network, `libp2p-mdns` is a must if you're not using the browser.
 It allows peers to discover each other when on the same local network with zero configuration. mDNS uses a multicast system of DNS records.
-- In the event of working on a browser runtime, you must go with `js-libp2p-webrtc-star`.
+- If your application is browser based you can use the transport `js-libp2p-webrtc-star`, which includes a rendezvous based peer sharing mechanism.
-- if you need to crawl the network and discover a large number of peers, `js-libp2p-kad-dht`.
+- A random walk approach can be used via `js-libp2p-kad-dht`, to crawl the network and find new peers along the way.

 Reviewing the events specification on [Libp2p.create](./API.md#create), each time a peer is discovered a `peer:discovery` event will be emitted by the node.